Hawai’i Trip Journal 2010

 What was most notable was not the vegetation but the changing temperature.
 We began in hot sun and gradually entered the damp and chilly underworld.
 The plants changed too; their medicinal aromas deepened.
 The original bird talk was replaced by different complicated songs.

-When we rested on old logs, I appreciated the silence—a primordial stillness with an occasional bird insert, a low background hum of insects that we never saw.
+While we rested on old logs, I appreciated the silence—a primordial stillness with an occasional bird insert, a low background hum of insects that we never saw.
 Though humans have intruded pretty much everywhere, the basic Earth is a zone of silent, deep, inscrutable places with background mantras and degrees of profundity of silence even amid the sounds.
-Our mindedness and pretences are the exception here.
+Our mindedness is the exception here.

 On the way back to Po’ipu, we stopped at the town of Hanapepe, about 7:00 on the Kaua’i clock.
 As we left the car in a parking space, we saw that something was developing on the central green.
 We thought it was a farmer’s market, but then it turned into what looked more like a big community picnic, so we headed onto the main street where we got caught up for an hour in art galleries and curiosity shops, snippets of the Pacific of Captain Cook and Herman Melville, plus the usual coconut, pineapple, turtle, bird, and warrior icons.